cryptomator/cli/README.md

 > [!NOTE]
 > On macOS, the path to the binary is `cryptomator-cli.app/Contents/MacOS/cryptomator-cli`

-To unmount, send a SIGTERM signal to the process, e.g. by pressing CTRL+C in the terminal.
+To unmount, send a SIGINT signal to the process, e.g. by pressing CTRL+C in the terminal.

 For a complete list of options, use the `--help` option.
 ```shell